Sameen-03/Python-for-Data-Analysis-notes/README.md

 # Python-for-Data-Analysis-notes
-One of the best books to learn Data analysis using python:
+I took the notes from one of the best book to learn Data analysis using python:

 <img src="https://wesmckinney.com/book/images/cover.png" alt="Python for Data Analysis" width="25%">